Reactivity Series of Metals and Nonmetals

 Metal reactivity series is a list in which metals are arranged in the decreasing order of their chemical activity.

 Metal activity or reactivity series finds its utility in the study of displacement reactions.
-It helps us to predict whether particular metal can displace another metal from a compound or not.
+It helps us to predict whether a particular metal can displace another metal from a compound or not.

 In a displacement reaction, a metal higher up in the reactivity series displaces all other metals in a compound, which lies below it.
 For example, zinc being more active than copper replaces it with copper sulfate in the solution state to form zinc sulfate and free copper.